Consumer Courts of India

 1. The District Consumer Disputes Redressal Commission (DCDRC)

-The District Consumer Disputes Redressal Commission is the first tier of the consumer court system which keeps an account of matters on the district level.
-In this system of consumer court, the complaints which do not exceed the limit of Rs.
-1 Crore of the value of goods and services are taken care of.
+The District Consumer Disputes Redressal Commission is the first tier of the consumer court system, which keeps an account of matters on the district level.
+In this system of consumer court, the complaints that do not exceed the limit of Rs.
+1 Crore in value of goods and services are taken care of.
 The compensation amount in such cases shall not go above the claim of Rs.
 1 crore.
 The DCDRC is headed by a designated President of India who is appointed by the State Government.
 The President of the commission leads it and oversees the proceedings in the Consumer Courts.

 2. The State Consumer Disputes Redressal Commission (SCDRC)

-The State Consumer Dispute Redressal Commission is the second tier of the consumer courts system and it functions on a state level.
+The State Consumer Dispute Redressal Commission is the second tier of the consumer courts system, and it functions at a state level.
 The SCDRC deals with matters and compensation of claims that are above the amount of Rs.
 1 Crore but below the limit of Rs.
 10 Crore.
 However, if the decision made by DCDRC is not satisfactory, then a consumer may appeal to the SCDRC to make sure that their conflict is resolved.
-The head of the SCDRC is also designated as a President who has been a High Court judge.
+The head of the SCDRC is also designated as the President, who has been a High Court judge.
 The person is appointed by the State Government after consulting with the Chief Justice of the High Court of that state.
 The President of the SCDRC leads the commission and its decisions.

 3. The National Consumer Disputes Redressal Commission (NCDRC)

 The National Consumer Disputes Redressal Commission is the topmost or the apex level of consumer court in India.
 It tackles consumer issues where the value of the compensation claimed is above the amount of Rs.
 10 Crore.
 The NCDRC also hears cases against the SCDRC when a consumer makes a higher appeal to meet their consumer necessities.
-The head of the NCDRC is also named as a President.
-The person appointed to such a position is typically who has been a judge of the Supreme Court of India.
-The Central Government appoints the President of the NCDRC who keeps a check on the matters concerning consumer importance.
+The head of the NCDRC is also named as the President of India.
+The person appointed to such a position is typically someone who has been a judge of the Supreme Court of India.
+The Central Government appoints the President of the NCDRC, who keeps a check on matters concerning consumer protection.

 • The three-tier system of the consumer disputes redressal system provides an organised and systematic approach towards resolving consumer conflicts and aggressive consumer matters.
 The detailed three-way mechanism of the redressal courts also reduces the complexity arising due to the monetary value of different cases.